rust-lang/rfcs/text/0000-procedural-vtables.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-The two types `TraitDescription` and `DstInfo` are `#[nonexhaustive]` in order to allow arbitrary extension in the future.
+The type `TraitDescription` is `#[nonexhaustive]` in order to allow arbitrary extension in the future.
 Instances of the `TraitDescription` struct are created by rustc, basically replacing today's vtable generation, and then outsourcing the actual vtable generation to the const evaluator.

-When unsizing, the `const fn` specified via `unsafe_custom_unsize` is invoked.
-The only reason that function is `const fn` is to restrict what kind of things you can do in there.
-We can lift this restriction in the future.
+When unsizing, the `const fn` specified via `<WidePtrType as CustomUnsize>::from` is invoked. `WidePtrType` refers to the argument of the `#[custom_wide_ptr = "WidePtrType"]` attribute.
+The only reason that trait must be `impl const WidePtrType` is to restrict what kind of things you can do in there, it's not strictly necessary.

-For all other operations, the `unsafe_custom_vtable` function is invoked.
+For all other operations, the methods on `<WidePtrType as CustomUnsized>` is invoked.
-This one must be `const fn`, as it is evaluated at compile-time and the compiler then inspects the resulting `DstInfo` at compile-time.

 When obtaining function pointers from vtables, instead of computing an offset, the `method_id_to_fn_ptr` function is invoked at runtime and computes a function pointer after being given a method index, the indices of all parents and a pointer to a metadata field.
 Through the use of MIR optimizations (e.g. inlining), the final LLVM assembly is tuned to be exactly the same as today.